• Skip to primary navigation

 pouring caramel over apple bundt cake

-• Add caramel sauce while cake is warm.
-After removing the cake from the pan, while it is still warm, use a bamboo skewer to make some holes in the top of the cake.
-Pour the warm caramel sauce over the warm cake.
+• Slowly pour or drizzle caramel glaze over warm cake.
 You will end up with a puddle of caramel sauce at the bottom of the cake so be sure the cake is on a plate wide enough to catch the caramel.
 It looked pretty in my photo to have the caramel dripping off the plate but you don’t want to waste any of the caramel sauce!
 When serving, scoop up some of the sauce at the bottom of the cake with each piece.

 • Serve warm if possible.
 If you can, serve the cake warm.
 It’s great cool or at room temperature too but its amazing warm!